syncfusion-content/xamarin-docs/Xamarin/Calendar/Date-Navigation.md

 ---
 layout: post
 title: Date Navigation and Gestures | SfCalendar | Xamarin.Forms | Syncfusion
-description: Learn the complete navigation and gestures support
+description: Learn the complete navigation and gestures support in Syncfusion Xamarin calendar (SfCalendar) control and more details.
 platform: Xamarin
 control: Calendar
 documentation: ug
 ---

-# Date Navigation
+# Date Navigation in Xamarin Calendar (SfCalendar)

 `SfCalendar` control provides option to navigate through items either programmatically or by using gesture.